breandan/kotlingrad/README.md

 ### Church encoding

 Computers appear to be very complicated machines.
-Beneath this complexity lies a remarkably simple idea: many machines that appear complicated can be rewritten in terms of much simpler primitives.
+Beneath this complexity lies a remarkably simple idea: many machines that appear complicated can be rewritten in terms of function composition.
 Consider the binary operator `^`, which can be lowered as follows:

 ```
 a ^ b :=  a * ... * a